Power supply unit (computer): Life span

 where t is the time of operation in the same time units as the MTBF specification, e is the mathematical constant approximately equal to 2.71828, and t_{MTBF} is the MTBF value as specified by a manufacturer.

 Power supplies for servers, industrial control equipment, or other places where reliability is important may be hot swappable, and may incorporate N+1 redundancy and uninterruptible power supply; if N power supplies are required to meet the load requirement, one extra is installed to provide redundancy and allow for a faulty power supply to be replaced without downtimes.

 Wiring diagrams

 Testing

 A 'power supply tester' is a tool used to test the functionality of a computer's power supply.
 Testers can confirm the presence of the correct voltages at each power supply connector.
 Testing under load is recommended for the most accurate readings.

 Monitoring

 The voltage of the PSU can be monitored by the system monitor of most modern motherboards.
 This can often be done through a section within the BIOS, or, once an operating system is running, through a system monitor software like lm_sensors on Linux, envstat on NetBSD, sysctl hw.sensors on OpenBSD and DragonFly BSD, or SpeedFan on Windows.

-Most of power supply fans are not connected to the speed sensor on the motherboard and so cannot be monitored, but some high-end PSU can provide digital control and monitoring, and this requires connection to the fan-speed sensor or USB port on the motherboard.
+Most power supply fans are not connected to the speed sensor on the motherboard and so cannot be monitored, but some high-end PSUs can provide digital control and monitoring, which requires a connection to the fan-speed sensor or USB port on the motherboard.